barbarer/py4e-int/_sources/regex/writecode.rst

             .. activecode:: regex_writecode7a
                 :datafile: mbox-short4.txt
                 :optional:
+                :autograde: unittest

                 Finish the code below to find all of the emails in "mbox-short4.txt" and add them to a list and return the list.
 An email starts with an alphanumeric character followed by one or more non white space characters and then "@" followed by one or more non white space characters with one alphabetic character at the end.
                 ~~~~
                 # First import regex (re) and create a handle for the file.
                 # Initialize a list to hold the emails.
                 # Iterate through each line in the file, using rstrip() to remove whitespace and findall() with a regex expression to find the emails.
                 # Add each email to the list, individually
                 # Print the email list after each loop has completed.
                 import re